nick-dolan/gekko-batcher/readme.md

 ### Usage

+Set up settings and you ready to go.
 Type `node batcher` in terminal and see process.

 You can find csv output in results folder: `/results/batch.csv`